This guide will help you learn how to get out of survival mode from childhood trauma using these 9 scientifically proven trauma therapy approaches.

 * Next, Bring your attention to your feet, legs, and pelvis.
 Notice the sensations in your muscles and on your skin.

-* Take a deep breath as you bring your attention into your torso.
-Notice any sensations across your abdomen, lower back, chest or upper back.
+* Take a deep breath as you bring your attention to your torso.
+Notice any sensations across your abdomen, lower back, chest, or upper back.

 * Bring your attention to your shoulders, arms, and hands.
 Notice any areas of tension or relaxation.

 * Last, bring your attention to your neck, throat, and face.
 Notice the general sensations of your head.